MobileChromeApps/mobile-chrome-apps/plugins/chrome.socket/README.md

-# chrome.notifications Plugin
+# chrome.socket Plugin

-Client and server sockets for Android and iOS.
+This plugin provides client and server sockets for Android and iOS.

-Status: Stable

-For how to use the API, refer to docs at: [http://developer.chrome.com/apps/socket.html](http://developer.chrome.com/apps/socket.html)
+## Status

+Stable on Android and iOS.

+## Reference

+The API reference is [here](http://developer.chrome.com/apps/socket.html).